 4. The Pre-Trade Checklist.
 Five checks before every trade: trend confirmation, volume verification, support/resistance, risk-to-reward calculation, and position size.
 If it does not pass all five, I skip it.
 This checklist has saved me from more bad trades than any single strategy.

 5. Psychological Discipline.
 The best risk management system in the world fails if your psychology is broken.
 Revenge trading, FOMO, tilt.
 These destroy more accounts than bad entries ever will.
 Managing your mental state is risk management.
+This is governed by my 3-Loss Rule: three consecutive losses and I am done trading for the day.
+No exceptions.

 These are the ten guides that make up the BOWS risk management system.
 Each one has a full deep-dive with real trade examples, the exact rules I follow, and the TC2000 charts I use to illustrate every concept.